AriPal/SesamWorkshop/SesamWorkshopGuide.md

 5. Create a cardealer-endpoint-(yourname) pipe that only receives data from cardealer-preperation-(yourname) and sends out without doing any changes to the data
 6. Go to the cardealer-preperation-(yourname) pipe as previously created, and add the following changes using DTL's as shown in the presentation or can be find [here](https://docs.sesam.io/DTLReferenceGuide.html#concat-dtl-function):

-- Only cars that are sold (Hint: filter)
+- Only cars that are sold and cost over 500.000 (Hint: filter)
-- Only cars that cost over 500.000 (hint: filter)
+- Add field `chassisNr`, and map the VIN number to it (hint: add)
 - If car cost more than 800.000, add a field `expensive:true` (hint: if)
 - Create a field `brandType` that concats field `brand` and `type` e.g. `brandType: Volvo XC90` (hint: concat)
 - Remove field brand and type (hint: remove)